trainlos/PowerHourGenerator/README.md

 ## HOW TO RUN
 `python3 r.py`

-'list.txt' must contain 60 or more URLs each on a separate line.
+list.txt must contain 60 or more URLs each on a separate line.
 Currently only YouTube URLs are supported.
 This script does not perform any URL sanitization so please sanitize your URLs to decrease the chances of parsing errors.
 Both full and shortened YouTube URLs are accepted.
 Here are some examples of properly formatted URLs:
 > https://youtu.be/jNQXAC9IVRw
 >
 > https://www.youtube.com/watch?v=jNQXAC9IVRw

 ## FILE REPLACEMENTS
+The default files this script looks for are:

+ - intro.mp4
+ - outro.mp4
+ - doorbell.wav
+ - titlefont.ttf

-'intro.mp4' can be replaced by any .mp4 file.
-Just delete (or rename) the included 'intro.mp4' file and then copy your new intro in place of it.
-Make sure the new file has the correct filename of 'intro.mp4'.
+The included files can be replaced by any other valid file.
+Just delete (or rename) the included file and copy your new file in place of it with the appropriate filename.
+Alternatively, you can use the arguments listed below to specify a file with a different location or extension.

-Similarly, 'doorbell.wav' can be replaced by another .wav file.
+`-i, --intro PATH`

+`-o, --outro PATH`

+`-d, --doorbell PATH`

+`-t, --font PATH`

-'titlefont.ttf' can be replaced by any other .ttf file.
-If this file is missing and FFmpeg was configured with `--enable-libfontconfig` then the system default sans font will be used instead.
+The intro and outro files are optional, but a doorbell file is required.
+If the font file is missing and FFmpeg was configured with `--enable-libfontconfig` then the system default sans font will be used instead.

-## OPTIONAL ARGUMENTS
+## ADDITIONAL ARGUMENTS
-`--preset PRESET`
+`-p, --preset PRESET`

   All presets will output the same quality, but a slower preset will achieve a smaller filesize.